I've been offered a home

 What happens if I refuse?

 Allocations Officers put a great deal of effort into matching applicants’ property bids to ensure that the property they offer is suitable.
 This includes taking into account all relevant factors such as the applicants’ banding, household member numbers, mobility.
 In addition to this, the council must also take account of the very high demand for council homes.
-If you refuse the offer, therefore, your Homeseeker account banding may be demoted or suspended.
+If you refuse the offer, your Homeseeker Plus account banding may be demoted or suspended.